Frequently asked questions

 How do I set up a monthly donation?

-We really appreciate when our supporters choose to think of us on an ongoing basis and not just at the time of our annual appeal show.
-By giving monthly you will help ensure that the obstacles that children and young people face, from poverty, inequality, lack of access to education and mental health challenges, are addressed head on.
+We really appreciate when people choose to think of us on an ongoing basis and not just at the time of our annual appeal show.
+By giving monthly, you will help to ensure that the obstacles that children and young people face – from poverty, inequality and lack of access to education and mental health challenges – are addressed head on.

-You’ll be contributing to organisations near you, supporting children who are the beating heart of your community.
+You’ll be contributing to organisations in your community, supporting children who are the beating heart of your community.
 Helping to ensure that children right across your region have the childhood they deserve – and the support they need to thrive.

 Can I undertake a public collection?